Trevor20/Excel-Portfolio/Project 3 - HR Attrition Analysis/README.md

 - Demographics - Age, gender, education, distance from office, designation
 - Performance - For Employee and for employer
 - Company characteristics - Monthly compensation, years stayed with manager, department
-- Attrition: Who stayed and who left
+- Attrition - Who stayed and who left

 ...and more